xuankimtran/docs-1/pages/katalon-studio/docs/restful.md

 description:
 ---

-Katalon Studio supports sending RESTful requests with parameters, body data and authorization details needed.
-When sending a Request, you can receive a response from the API server for examination and troubleshooting.
-This section gives you detailed information of how to create and configure a RESTful request.
+Katalon Studio supports sending RESTful requests with parameters, body data, and authorization details needed.
+When sending a request, you can receive a response from the API server for examination, and troubleshooting.
+This section gives you detailed information on how to create, and configure a RESTful request.

-## Creating a RESTful request object
+## Creating a RESTful Request

 You can create a new RESTful request object in two ways.
 First, you can **add** a Web Service request to a _New_ or any _Existing_ test case directly in the object details view by a click on the **plus** icon.